 This All Hallows’ Eve — big night for fat black cats and broomstick-powered witches — you should welcome your ghost guests on their own terms.

-They’ll arrive for the party amidst spooky decorations, perhaps behind eerie masks.
+They’ll arrive for the Halloween party amidst spooky decorations, perhaps behind eerie masks.
 Meet them with a sprinkling of party witchcraft; entice them with unusual fun and favors; bewitch them with food that is not merely delicious, but to which you’ve added a dash of pure black magic.

 Halloween party menu & recipes